Nicholasangelo/docPicker/README.md

 # docPicker
-inteded to test openui integration in Bloomreach
+intended to test openui integration in Bloomreach

 available to view @ nicholasangelo.github.io/docPicker